0ct0b3r92/esx_247/README.md

 # esx_247
-This is an edit of one of the esx_pizza jobs I found.
-Credit will be given when I find the original creator.
+This is an edit of esx_truckerjob.
+Original script by Marcio_Nl.
+Used with permission.

 I created this job for a member of my life rp server (our civs can own businesses and hire people).